mouseless/baked/unreleased.md

   - `Id` can be mapped as `Generated`, `AutoIncrement` or `Assigned`
 - `LocatableCodingStyle` feature is now added which manages binding of locatable transients
+- `QueryCodingStyle` feature is now added to find and mark query classes of locatables
 - `ILocator<>` generic interface is now introduced for configuring locators for `RichTransient` and `Entity` types and their extensions